AFLplusplus/AFLplusplus/README.md

   * NeverZero patch for afl-gcc, llvm_mode, qemu_mode and unicorn_mode which prevents a wrapping map value to zero, increases coverage

   * Persistent mode and deferred forkserver for qemu_mode

+  * Win32 PE binary-only fuzzing with QEMU and Wine

   A more thorough list is available in the PATCHES file.